dylants/debug-caller/README.md

 [![NPM](https://nodei.co/npm/debug-caller.svg?downloads=true)](https://nodei.co/npm/debug-caller/)

-A wrapper around the [`debug`](https://github.com/visionmedia/debug) module, providing the additional ability to determine the calling file name for `debug`, using [`caller`](https://github.com/totherik/caller).
-Now you get unique namespaces each time you use `debug`!
+A wrapper around the [`debug`](https://github.com/visionmedia/debug) module, providing the additional ability to determine the calling file name for `debug`'s namespace using [`caller`](https://github.com/totherik/caller).
+Get automatic unique namespaces each time you use `debug`!

 ## Quick Examples ##

 When you invoke `debug-caller`, you must specify the application name, and can optionally specify the depth.
-If you do not specify the depth, it will default to 1, using the immediate calling file name to build the decorator for the `debug` instance.
+If you do not specify the depth, it will default to 1, using the immediate calling file name to build the namespace for the `debug` instance.
 Below are some examples:

 ### Basic usage ###